-

 Organizations that embrace the opportunities provided by AI will be the ones that set themselves apart and thrive in the future.
 However, leveraging AI effectively requires more than just technological integration—it demands a fundamental rethinking of innovation processes and growth strategies.

-This workshop will explore how AI is reshaping the innovation landscape, providing insights into its potential to redefine the whole innovation process, steer knowledge, and accelerate market uptake.
+This session will explore how AI is reshaping the innovation landscape, providing insights into its potential to redefine the whole innovation process, steer knowledge, and accelerate market uptake.

 JE.III.1.1